 757: Seven is symbolic of a completed work of HIS Grace.
 Glory to HIS Name!

 After 18 long hours in the air and airports, we arrived shortly after midnight in Lima, Peru.
 There was an uprising in the city the day before, so the airport was under strict guard by the Peruvian military.
 Tension and fear met us as over 600 plus passengers departed the airplane and walked uniformly towards the customs counter.
-I watched for over 2 hours as the 4 officers at the customs counter thoroughly checked each passenger’s suitcase and then demanding a customs fee.
+Waiting and watching for over 2 hours as the 4 officers at the customs counter thoroughly checked each passenger’s suitcase and then demanded large customs fee.
 Then my turn came.
 I walked toward the counter, looked at the customs agent, then she paused, looked towards my direction and nodded me through.
 In one unhesitating moment, I gratefully smiled, nodded in agreement, and quickly pulled the two 70-pound suitcases through the area toward the gate.
 That was a miracle as the $20 in my pocket would have never met the custom fees, not even close!
 Lauree was standing on the other side of the gate dancing up and down because she also knew that it was a miracle.
-I met Lauree a few weeks earlier in Springhill, Florida through a connection with Maria who found our website and gave me a call one evening asking for prayer.
-The rest is history!
+I met Lauree a few weeks earlier in Springhill, Florida through a divine connection with Maria who found our website and gave me a call one evening asking for prayer.
+Praise the LORD!
 Glory to HIS Name!

 Pastor Julio was a bullfighter in Peru before becoming a pastor.
 His father before him was a bullfighter for 14 years in Peru.
 It seemed to me that bull fighting was perfect training for becoming a pastor.
-Waving that red flag before the bull could be considered a lesson in learning to walk fully in the atonement of Christ Jesus and waving the banner of courage and boldness over God’s people.
-HA!lelujah!
+Waving that red flag before the bull could be considered a lesson in learning to walk fully in the boldness, conviction, courage of ABBA ADONAI!
+Hallelujah!

 Pastor Julio, Gonzalo, Lauree and I spent four to five hours in the afternoon touring Lima, a city of eight million people.
 Lima is the eastern gate to South America where minimum wage was about 50 cents an hour and gasoline was $2.50 a gallon.
 Lima, named the City of Kings by the Spanish conquerors is the country’s capital as well as the main gateway to Peru, which was founded in 1535.
 As Peru’s official religion is Catholic, all Catholic holidays are observed.
 We prayed, walked, laughed and took many photos everywhere we went.
 We traveled through different districts of Lima including the historic main square known as the Plaza de Armas, in addition to San Isidro, Miraflores, Barranco, and La Punta.
 Pastor Julio and Gonzalo were faithful guardians as I was unaware of any surrounding danger that I might have experienced as a Euro-American female tourist.
 Each time I moved my camera to take a photo, they stood on either side of me, like guardian angels, to protect the camera from being stolen.
 Gonzalo explained that the crime rate in Lima was very high, yet the LORD was faithful to give HIS Glory as our protection (Isaiah 58).
 The city of Lima is very old, extravagant and beautiful, yet with some sections of tragic poverty as I have rarely seen in my life.
 Nothing prepared me for the stench of piled garbage in the staggering heat and the dead animals in the road.
 To see the city means to take a taxi, which is nothing like an American taxi.
 This experience was more like being on a roller coaster, the egg scrambler and bumper cars simultaneously at the county fair I attended as a child.
 A million raucous horns continually blasted with little, innocent children selling their wares between the bumpers of any stopped car, in the middle of six, what might be called lanes of traffic.
 The air pollution was suffocating.
 The vendors continuously pummeled us with sales pitches.
 The well-worn back seat of the tiny Honda barely held three of us.
 Undeniably, I was uncompromisingly concerned for the safety of the children on the streets.
 Gonzalo explained that they come daily to beg for money or food.